AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Analysis of the batch size's effect on robustness

-As illustrated in the literature~(\cite{lee2018directional}), the batch size has an impact on the stochastic gradient's noise strength.
-Furthermore, intuitively, larger batch sizes would help mitigate the effect of corrupted data points by drowning them in a majority of good points inside the mini batch.
-However, in typical machine learning tasks, given some dataset, an increase of batch size also implies a decrease in the number of updates (and therefore also a decrease in the number of gradients observed).
-It has also been reported that the large batch size degrades generalization performance~(\cite{keskar2017large}).
-To replicate such trade-off effect and to study how it can affect the robustness, we used the regression task where the number of samples is fixed at $40000$ and then split into batches of different sizes $\in \left\{ 8, 16, 32, 64 \right\}$.
+As previously proven~\cite{lee2018directional}, the batch size has an impact on the stochastic gradient's noise strength.
+Furthermore, larger batch sizes would aid mitigating the effect of corrupted data points by drowning them in a majority of good points inside the mini batch.
+However, in typical machine learning tasks, given a certain dataset, an increase in the batch size also implies a decrease in the number of updates (and therefore also a decrease in the number of gradients observed).
+It has also been reported that the large batch size degrades generalization performance~\cite{keskar2016large}.
+To replicate such trade-off effect and to study its influence on robustness, we use the regression task where the number of samples is fixed at $40000$ and subsequently split into batches of different sizes $\in \left\{ 8, 16, 32, 64 \right\}$.

-The results show that for all optimizers in noiseless scenarios, the performance degraded when increasing the batch size, consistent with the results of previous studies, although this is more pronounced for AdaTerm and (A)t-Adam.
-On the other hand, robustness to noise behaved slightly differently than expected.
-Specifically, AdaTerm and (A)t-Adam lost their robustness as the batch size increased, which was natural because it gets harder to detect aberrant gradients hidden in the majority of good points.
-However, the majority could not mitigate the effect of noise, as can be confirmed in the fact that Adam and AdaBelief remained sensitive to noise.
+The results show that for all optimizers in noiseless scenarios, the performance degrades when increasing the batch size, consistent with the results of previous studies, although this is more pronounced for AdaTerm and (A)t-Adam.
+Specifically, the performance of the robust optimizers degraded as the batch size increased, as expected, since the detection of the effect of aberrant points inside a majority of good points is difficult.
+Nevertheless, this majority of good points could not mitigate the effect of noise, as can be confirmed in the fact that the non-robust Adam and AdaBelief remained sensitive to noise.